MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 [**PHASE 3: CLIENT-SIDE CONFIGURATION**](migrate-from-ad-rms-phase3.md)

 - **Step 7: Reconfigure clients to use Azure Information Protection**

-    Existing Windows computers must be reconfigured to use the Azure Information Protection service instead of AD RMS.
+    Existing Windows computers must be reconfigured to use the Azure Rights Management service instead of AD RMS.
 This step applies to computers in your organization, and to computers in partner organizations if you have collaborated with them while you were running AD RMS.

-    In addition, if you have deployed the [mobile device extension](http://technet.microsoft.com/library/dn673574.aspx) to support mobile devices such as iOS phones and iPads, Android phones and tablets, Windows phone, and Mac computers, you must remove the SRV records in DNS that redirected these clients to use AD RMS
+    In addition, if you have deployed the [mobile device extension](http://technet.microsoft.com/library/dn673574.aspx) to support mobile devices such as iOS phones and iPads, Android phones and tablets, Windows phone, and Mac computers, you must remove the SRV records in DNS that redirected these clients to use AD RMS.

 [**PHASE 4: SUPPORTING SERVICES CONFIGURATION**](migrate-from-ad-rms-phase4.md)

 - **Step 8: Configure IRM integration for Exchange Online**